 “Our entire family went to WDW a couple of weeks ago.
 The safety measures they have in place far exceed any other public venue we’ve been to.
 The face masks became second nature rather quickly and we had little kids ranging from 1 year to 11 years.
 Every single one of us had a fantastic time, and all agreed that it was probably one of the most enjoyable times at a Disney park and we typically go to Disneyland twice a year.
 If we lived closer we would probably go again.”

-Disney Parks and Resorts worldwide have implemented strict health and safety protocol throughout their phased reopenings.
+Disney Parks and Resorts have implemented strict health and safety protocols throughout their phased reopenings.
 For more information on the health and safety measures at Walt Disney World Resort and Disneyland Resort, click here.